Best Summer Beach Vacation Planning Tips

 Enjoy beautiful Crescent Beach with a stay at Beacher’s Lodge Oceanfront Suites.
 You can bring your pet along on your vacation at this resort with roomy suites and kitchenettes.

 Vilano Beach is a favorite among the locals.
 Stay steps away from the shore at the retro Magic Beach Motel.
 There’s plenty of room for your group at the St. Augustine Beach House.
 Couples also have many options, including staying in St. Augustine’s historic district and making a short summer sojourn to the beaches whenever the mood strikes.
 Choose from exquisite hotels like the beautiful Casa Monica Resort & Spa or Hilton’s Historic Bayfront, or become part of the Oldest City’s romance and history by choosing from more than 30 charming bed and breakfast inns.
-Dock your boat at Marker 8 Hotel and Marina with breathtaking views of historic district’s skyline.
+Dock your boat at Marker 8 Hotel and Marina with breathtaking views of the historic district’s skyline.
 Some things to consider: To take advantage of lower rates, check on mid-week stays.
 Don’t mind a short walk to the beach?
 Rates can be lower at accommodations across the street from the ocean.

 Things to Do